 Although Kaftrio especially is wonderful for many we do not know its long-term efficacy.
 Unfortunately, not everyone is eligible for modulators and some of those eligible are unable to tolerate.
 I am sadly in the group of patients who have had to come off due to intolerable side effects.
 But even those doing well with modulators now will need new antimicrobials in the future.
 CF may seem different now, but it has not gone.

-From my personal experience there is an undeniable gap in research for burkholderia despite its poor prognosis, leaving a bleak situation for CF patients.
+From my personal experience, there is an undeniable gap in research for Burkholderia despite its poor prognosis, leaving a bleak situation for CF patients.
 I very much hope that the CF AMR syndicate will help plug it, providing a brighter future for those suffering now and those unfortunate enough to catch it in the future.